Culture Guidelines

 Do you provide general operating support, or must we apply for specific project funds?

 We provide general operating support through our Resilience grants to arts organizations of color (see definition above).
-We also provide Leadership grants to support core staff positions and Digital Initiatives grants to these same organizations, initiatives which we believe are essential to aid in the recovery and growth of the sector.
-Open to a wider range of organizations, Artistic Production and Professional Development grants are also available.
+Open to a wider range of organizations, Artistic Production and Professional Development grants that support specific initiatives are also available.

 What is the average annual award amount for each grant opportunity?